anabeloff/usefulScripts/README.md

 <h2> Useful Scripts</h2>
 </br>
-Collection of scripts and pipelenes I find useful in daily work with biological data analysis.
+Collection of scripts and pipelenes I find useful in daily work with biological data.
-These include R and Bash scripts and pipelines.
-As well as R Notebook files with code and manuals.
+These include R and Bash scripts and pipelines, as well as R Notebooks with code examples and manuals.
 </br>

 ---